 60 Incredible Crown Tattoos to Bring to the Tattoo Studio

 Crowns are traditional pieces of headgear worn by monarchs and deities around the world.
-They’re used to demonstrate power, leadership, and authority.
+They’re used to demonstrate power, leadership, and authority, just like tribal tattoos.
 It’s easy to see how such a powerful emblem has found its way into the tattoo world.

-While some people may see a crown tattoo as an insignia of their power over others, others find it to signify a power that is greater than themselves.
-Crowns are often used to represent Christian, Catholic, and sometimes even Pagan values.
+While some people may see a crown tattoo as an insignia of their power over others, others find it to signify a power that is greater than themselves (similarly to wolf tattoos).
+Just like star tattoos, crowns are often used to represent Christian, Catholic, and sometimes even Pagan values.
 Crowns can also be used to demonstrate love or loyalty.
 As such, they are sometimes even seen in commemorative or his and her designs.

 We hope you find some inspiration in the following body art ideas!